Table of Contents_

 There are a number of things you can do to really squeeze the best range out of your electric scooter.
 Here are just a few.

 You should start with the battery.
-Many modern scooters allow for battery replacements and many scooter manufacturers will sell larger-than-average batteries for their scooter lines.
+Many modern scooters allow for battery replacements, and many scooter manufacturers will sell larger-than-average batteries for their scooter lines.
 Extra-strength lithium batteries can offer as much as a twice-fold increase in your maximum distance range.
-This is helpful if you’re moving to a not so far location and wondering how to haul your e-scooter.
+This is helpful if you’re moving to a not-so-far location and wondering how to haul your e-scooter.
 Be sure to do your research ahead of time to make certain that your scooter can accept the new battery.
 Also, replacement batteries can be on the expensive side, often as much as one-third the price of the scooter itself.
+Additionally, replacing your battery may solve your problem if your electric scooter doesn’t charge.

 Extra-strength lithium batteries can offer as much as a twice-fold increase in your maximum distance range.